Faculty News

 On July 1st, 2019, the Department of Civil Engineering welcomed Dr. Bernard Laval as the new Department Head.
 Laval has demonstrated outstanding leadership and administrative skills since joining Department of Civil Engineering in 2002, serving as the Co-director of the UNBC/UBC Environmental Engineering Program and Associate Head of Undergraduate Students.
 He has also shown a strong commitment […]

-IC-IMPACTS Signs Collaboration Agreement with the Chawathil First Nation Community
+IC-IMPACTS Signs Agreement with First Nation Community

 On Thursday, May 1, 2019 IC-IMPACTS was invited to the Chawathil First Nations community in Hope, B.C. on Thursday, May 2, 2019 for a groundbreaking ceremony to set up an infrastructure technology demonstration project.
 IC-IMPACTS advanced self-repairing pavement technology will soon be deployed and the community will see the installation of new pavements using fiber […]